darynak-ship-it/BrewBuddy/README.md

 # Brew Buddy 🍵

-A delightful, minimalistic iOS app that helps users track the fermentation of their kombucha with beautiful animations and timely notifications.
+Fun and minimalistic iOS app that helps you track the fermentation of the kombucha.

 ## Features